bakerpdgit/learning-interactives/README.md

 # LEARNING-INTERACTIVES NOTES

-In the project dir you can run:
+AFTER UPDATES you should run:

 ## `npm run deploy`